- Opening Hours

 ** Senior Wait is available for Junior School children with siblings in the Senior School to be supervised until the end of the Senior School Day.

-For good hygiene measures, all pupils will be required to wear their sports kit daily when we return to school on Thursday 20 August.
+For good hygiene measures, all pupils will be required to wear their sports kit daily from Thursday 20 August.
 For this temporary period, pupils will not be required to wear their formal school uniform (blazers, ties, etc.).
 This will allow for regular and easier washing of the clothes that our pupils will wear in school whilst still maintaining a smart ‘uniform’ appearance.

 Pupils will be able to wear both old or new style PE/Games items from the list below.
 The new style items are pictured below as a guide and are available to purchase from Stevensons.
 There is also a second hand buy and sell Facebook page operated by the Parents Association that may be of interest to families.